-As at December 31, 2015, the Company is committed to current liabilities of \$252,407, which includes a \$233,730 provision relating to 2011 flow-through financing as discussed in note 10.
-As a result, at December 31, 2015, the Company had a working capital deficiency of \$170,666.
-Based on the above, the Company does not have sufficient resources to meet these obligations as they become due.
+As at December 31, 2016, the Company is committed to current liabilities of \$255,992, which includes a \$233,730 provision relating to 2011 flow-through financing as discussed in note 10.
+As a result, at December 31, 2016, the Company had working capital of \$127,794.
+The Company is also committed to expenditures in 2017 of \$43,502 on certain mineral properties to keep these claims in good standing.
+Based on the above, the Company does not have sufficient resources to meet obligations as they become due beyond 2017 which raise material uncertainties and casts significant doubt about the Company's ability to continue as a going concern.